Lloyd’s Register has verified South Asia’s first certified emissions reductions (CERs) under the UN’s Programme of Activities (PoA) framework.

 During the project, traditional stoves were replaced with a more energy-efficient, smokeless variety that offer a more efficient transfer of heat, reducing the amount of fuel required for cooking, and consequently reducing CO2 emissions.

-The initiative contributes to sustainable development by reducing fuel consumption by 40 to 50% and greatly improves indoor air quality, offering a much healthier living environment for the families.
+The initiative contributes to sustainable development by reducing fuel consumption by 40 to 50% and greatly improves indoor air quality, offering a much healthier living environment for families.

 LRQA’s verification resulted in the issuance of 28,551 CERs, which indicates the PoA achieved a reduction of 28,551 tonnes of CO2 during the first monitoring period, covering July 2011 to March 2012.